 The Bigger Picture

-FINRA doesn’t play around when it comes to rules that protect investors.
+file a FINRA complaint doesn’t play around when it comes to rules that protect investors.
 Specifically, underFINRA Rule 2111, it’s clear that brokers like Neston, not to mention the firms they represent, need to make sure any investment advice they give matches up well with their clients’ financial circumstances.
 This means they have to be confident in their choices and not just chasing the biggest paycheck.

 Nevertheless, the accusations against Neston suggest he might have overlooked these obligations, opting for alternative investments that may have lined his pockets but potentially left his clients’ financial futures at risk due to their hard-to-sell nature.